What is Ski Challenge?

 Teams are generally put together by individual captains.
 Ski Challenge does not usually form the teams.
 If you are an individual looking for a team, then Ski Challenge can place you on an existing team.
 Ski Challenge will do its best to place you on a team which best matches your preferences and abilities.

 I haven’t skied for a while.
+Or, I have never raced before.
 Does that matter?

-Our racing program is designed for all levels of racers.
-The Ski Challenge gives you the chance to get out every week for 7 weeks starting in January and/or 3 weeks in December.
+Our league is designed for all levels of skiers whether you have never raced before, raced in High School, done NASTAR racing.
+The Ski Challenge gives you the chance to get out every week for 7 weeks starting in January and/or two weeks in December.
 Courses are set on hills designed for intermediate skiers.
-Ski Challenge has staffing available to help you on how the race works.
-Staff will be out on the hill to help you line up and show you how everything works.
+Ski Challenge has staffing available to help you learn how the race works.
+Staff will be at check in and out on the hill to help you line up and show you how everything works.
 The host ski areas also offer racing clinics at various times.

 I’m not a very good skier.
 Will I have fun?

 Everyone in a Ski Challenge race will receive an award every time they race.
-Besides fastest skiers and all teams, we also recognize most improved individuals every week and most improved for each team for the entire season.
+Besides recognizing the fastest skiers and honoring all teams, we also recognize most improved individuals every week and most improved for each team for the entire season.
 Door prizes, donated by our sponsors, are given out at award programs following the races.
-Competition and camaraderie run high in the chalet as the season progresses.
+Camaraderie, fun and competition run high in the chalet as the season progresses.

 How long does the season last?

 The pre-season December league starts the second week of December.
 Leagues run every Tuesday, and Wednesday afternoons for two weeks.
 The regular season leagues start the first Friday in January and continues for seven weeks.
 Our season wraps up the first weekend in March with our Championships at Giants Ridge.
 Racers are not required to participate in both preseason and regular season, however racers can do either preseason or regular season or both.
 For a complete schedule go to our calendar of events.